By Angela Christensen

 One bonus to the cold winters is the inability for New Zealand’s most serious olive pest, peacock spot, to take hold.
 The fungus, present in many of New Zealand’s other olive growing regions, completely defoliates the trees.
 Because pests and diseases cannot overwinter in the cold climate, the need for pesticides or fungicides is absent.

 Olive oils from Central Otago have a greenish tinge to them, which is representative of the more unripe state of the olives when they are picked.
-The olive oils of Central Otago have strong flavours and distinct peppery finishes.
+The olive oils of Central Otago have strong flavors and distinct peppery finishes.
 The climate and free draining soil of the region produce superb oils and growers such as Pigeon Rock, Cairnmuir Olives and Poverty Gully have wowed the judges year after year at the New Zealand Extra Virgin Olive Oil Awards.